What Is OHSAS 18001?

 OHSAS 18001 demonstrates to your stakeholders that you're confident in your organisation's ability to meet health and safety legislation requirements.
 Not only does it highlight commitment to implementing, maintaining and improving health and safety policy, but it can also provide your organisation with a competitive edge.

-Our unique assessment methodology helps organisations manage their systems and risks to improve and protect their current and future performance.
+Our unique methodology, LRQA Business Assurance, helps organisations manage their systems and risks to improve and protect their current and future performance.
 We provide certification and training to OHSAS 18001.

 Our technical specialists were instrumental in the development of the specification and as part of the Lloyd’s Register Group Limited, which has been involved in the business of safety since 1760, LRQA is ideally placed to provide a range of assessment services to OHSAS 18001.
 And with the growing pressure for accountability in recent years, certification by LRQA is one very visible way of letting your stakeholders know you mean business when it comes to health and safety.